 The Compensation Committee believes that there was no conflict of interest between either Aon Hewitt or ClearBridge Compensation Group, LLC and the Company during their respective engagements.
 In reaching this conclusion, the Compensation Committee considered the factors set forth in the SEC rule regarding compensation advisor independence.
-Specifically, the Compensation Committee analyzed whether the work of ClearBridge Compensation Group, LLC as compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by the consultant; (ii) the amount of fees from the Company paid to the consultant as a percentage of the consultant's total revenue; (iii) the policies and procedures of the consultant that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the consultant or the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by the consultant or the individual compensation advisors employed by the consultant.
+Specifically, the Compensation Committee analyzed whether the work of ClearBridge Compensation Group, LLC as compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by the consultant; (ii) the amount of fees from the Company paid to the consultant as a percentage of the consultant's total revenue; (iii) the policies and procedures of the consultant that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the consultant or the individual compensation advisors employed by the consultant with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by the consultant or the individual compensation advisors employed by the consultant.